klis87/django-cloudinary-storage/README.md

     name = models.CharField(max_length=100)
     image = models.ImageField(upload_to='images/', blank=True)
 ```
-All you need to do is to add 1 line to `settings.py`:
+All you need to do is to add one line to `settings.py`:
 ```python
 DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'
 ```